punitinani/goshort-apis/README.md

 Website:- http://pinmyblogs.com/support

-pinmyblogs.com and goshort.in are affiliation of a cruze developer. copyright 2017- 2020.
+pinmyblogs.com and goshort.in are under a cruze developer.copyright 2017- 2020.

-All material are under MIT
+All materials are under MIT License.